Today is World Book Day 2020 and we are going to look at how it links with the 8 limbs of yoga.

 In the Yoga Sutras of Patanjali one of the 8 limbs of Yoga are the Niyama (limb number 2).
 These are five virtuous behaviours that Patanjali recommends that we cultivate in ourselves.
-The 4th Niyama is Svadhyaya which translates as self-study.
+The 4th Niyama is Svadhyaya.
+This translates as self-study.
+How does this fit in with World Book Day 2020?

 There are two elements to this idea of self-study.
 There is the study of the self and there is self directed study.
 As today is World Book Day I am going to discuss the later.

-Svadhyaya as self-directed study is the reading of books that will enrich our lives and allow us to develop in a positive way.
+Svadhyaya as self-directed study is the reading of books that will enrich our lives.
+Books that allow us to develop in a positive way.
 This is very much in line with what we would call “life-long learning’.

-It is the study and reading of texts / films or documentaries that will enrich our lives and increase our knowledge of ourselves.
+It is the study and reading of texts / films or documentaries that will enrich our lives.
+Material that will result in increase our knowledge of ourselves.
 Modern research has shown that continuing to learn new things late into life can in some cases help to fend off dementia and cognitive decline.

 In his book Samadhi, Gregor Maehle interprets Svadhyaya as prioritising the desire to answer the following questions;